86Box/docs/usage/menubar.rst

 Media
 -----

-This menu lists all removable media drives attached to the emulated machine, and provides the same controls that are accessible by clicking the respective drive's icon on the :doc:`status bar <statusbar>`.
+This menu lists all storage drives attached to the emulated machine, and provides the same controls that are accessible by clicking the respective drive's icon on the :doc:`status bar <statusbar>`.

 Tools
 -----